ibm-build-lab/acct-config-iam/README_SANDBOX.md

    ./create_apikeys.sh <resource-group> <region>
    ```

-   Make a note of the Service ID IAM Api Key as you may need it in step 2.
+   **IMPORTANT: ** Make a note of the Service ID IAM Api Key as you may need it in step 2.

 2. **Optional:** Create additional resource and access groups for other projects within the account: